Last Updated: April 14, 2014

 You can do this either on your desktop computer using a downloadable program or a website, or using apps on your iPhone or iPod touch.
 Begin by finding the video you want to save at YouTube.

 Then download any one of the tools that allows you to save YouTube videos to your desktop.
 While by no means a comprehensive list, there are some of the tools that can help include (I haven't reviewed any of them, so it's a good idea to check what others are saying before you buy the paid tools):

 The exact steps required to download the video will depend on what tool you're using.
 Different programs have different settings, but it's generally a safe bet that when you're saving a video, you should choose to save it in MP4 format or to create a video for iPhone/iPod.
 When you've done that, click the start/save/download button (depending your tool).

 When the video is done converting, you can download it to your desktop or your iOS device.
 If you downloaded the video on an iPhone or iPod touch, you're done and can skip to step 6.
 If you downloaded the video on a computer, drag the video into iTunes to add it to your iTunes library.

 Next, sync your iPhone or other device with your computer.
-In the video section, you should see the video you just downloaded from YouTube.
-Check the box next to it and then hit the "sync" button in the bottom right corner of the screen.
+In the Movies section, you should see the video you just downloaded from YouTube.
+Check the box next to it and then hit the Sync button in the bottom right corner of the screen.

 The YouTube video is now saved on your device just like any other video – and you can watch it whenever, and wherever, you want.

-- iPod Classic and iPod nano – These iPods can play video, but neither of them can connect to the Internet and thus don't have the built-in YouTube app.
+- iPod Classic and iPod nano – These iPods can play video, but neither of them can connect to the Internet and thus don't have the YouTube or YouTube downloader apps.
 Like with music, the only videos you can add to the iPod Classic or third-generation or higher iPod nano are those in your iTunes library that you sync to them.
 So, if you've got a YouTube video you want to watch on these models, follow the steps above for downloading videos to your desktop computer.